bramses/bramses-highly-opinionated-vault-2023/README.md

 	1. Try adding to a project scratch pad by using the quick add add to project scratchpad command
 	2. Do the same with the project kanban command
 10. Hit the open today button in the left and ribbon to create a new daily note

-### After You're Up and Running

-After getting your sea legs for a few days (perhaps a week!) and you feel comfortable with **Bramses' Highly Opinionated Vault 2023** system, it will sadly be time for us to part and for you to forge onwards.
-You'll be able to safely delete the following files:

-- README
-- \_tests/\*
-- Readwise/ (if you're not using the service)
-- \_tutorial/\*
-- \_PARA/Archive/Archived Project (*!Note: do not delete the Archive folder itself, just the example folder*)
-- \_PARA/Projects/Test Project (*!Note: do not delete the Projects folder itself, just the example folder*)
-- \_PARA/Projects/Test Project 2 (*!Note: do not delete the Projects folder itself, just the example folder*)
-- /Computed/Trackers (if you're not using the Tracker Plugin)

-…

 ### "Required" Plugins